cloud-66-internal/help.cloud66.com/_rails/how-to-guides/databases/database-replication.md

-### Single stack
+### Single application

-To enable replication on a single stack, visit your stack detail page, click on the database server group (eg. _PostgreSQL server_) and click _Scale Up_ in the top right corner.
+To enable replication on a single application, visit your application overview page, click on the database server group (eg. _PostgreSQL server_) and click _Scale Up_ in the top right corner.
 This will allow you to choose your new server size.
 Your new server should contain at least two times more disk space than the size of your database backup, and we recommend that it is comparable to your master server (in terms of memory).

-### Between stacks
+### Between applications

-To enable replication between stacks, ensure that you have a secondary stack deployed, and that its database server contains at least two times more disk space than the size of your database backup.
-Visit your stack detail page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
-Next, click _Configure data replication_ in the right sidebar, and select a source stack.
+To enable replication between applications, ensure that you have a secondary application deployed, and that its database server contains at least two times more disk space than the size of your database backup.
+Visit your application detail page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
+Next, click _Configure data replication_ in the right sidebar, and select a source application.
 Confirm to commence the replication process.

 ## Disable database replication

-To disable replication between stacks, visit your stack detail page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
+To disable replication between applications, visit your application detail page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
 Next, click _Configure data replication_ in the right sidebar, and select _Disable replication_.
 Confirm to commence the replication process.

 ## Create slave database

 To add a slave database server you need to follow the below steps.
 To add multiple you need to scale up one by one.

-1. Set up a managed backup via add-ins if you don't have any.
+1. Set up a managed backup via add-ins
-2. Go on your stack page, database servers page (eg. _PostgreSQL Servers_)
+2. Go to your database servers page via the Dashboard (eg. _PostgreSQL Servers_)
 3. On the right sidebar click on _SCALEUP DATABASE_ (the button will not be shown if you have not set up database backups)